Deck Upgrade Project Without Full Replacement

 When Full Deck Replacement Becomes Necessary

-Not every deck can be renovated safely.
+Not every deck can be upgraded safely.

 Full replacement may be the better option when: